CDMcGwire/othnell/src/pages/core/index.md

 set a value based on an objective difficulty and the player must play a card of equal or greater value.

+The lowest possible DC is 3, as anything lower would be automatic with a standard set of playing cards.
+The highest is an Ace.

-If the player has 1 or more Poise, they may choose to draw up to their Poise in additional cards, but they must play the last one drawn.
-At negative Poise values, they player instead is compelled to draw additional cards up to their negative value and choose the lowest between those and what's in their hand.
+If the player has 1 or more Poise, they may choose to discard one card from their hand to draw up to their Poise in additional cards, but they must play the last one drawn.
+At negative Poise, the player's hand size is reduced to two.

-(Will probably need to tweak the odds on this one)
+After the check is complete, the player should draw back to their default hand size if below, or discard down to their hand size if above.

+> **Example:** The semi-dashing rogue in the party with a poise of 2 wants to
+> open a locked door.
+If it was a cheap lock on a shed, the DM may determine the
+> difficulty of the action is relatively low and so they say DC is 4.
+The player
+> of the Rogue has three cards in their hand: a 2, a 4, and a Queen.
+Since they
+> don't want to waste the Queen and they don't want to fail, the player throws
+> down their 4 and successfully opens the lock.
+They then draw a new card to
+> replace the old and get a 7.
+>
+> Later the Rogue is in a secured palace and is trying to unlock a safe.
+The DM
+> determined (hopefully ahead of time) that the safe is a "King" challenge.
+The
+> player now has a 2, 7, and Queen in their hand, so they won't succeed off the
+> cards in their hand.
+So the player discards their 2 and uses their additional
+> Poise draws and hopes for the best.
+Unfortunately they pull a 3 and a Jack, so
+> they still fail.

 ## Memory Pull